 Calcium and Fluorine: The Structural Partnership

 Calcium does not work alone.
 Fluorine (in its natural mineral form) acts as a co-worker — a kind of “bone cement.”
 Together, calcium and fluorine help hold bone tissue together.
-Without this partnership, bone matrix would lose cohesion, much like wall plaster crumbling without binding material.
+Without this partnership, the bone matrix would lose cohesion, much like wall plaster crumbling without its binding material.

 Calcium provides the substance.